GCP Reference Architecture

 This topic presents two reference architectures for installing Pivotal Cloud Foundry (PCF) on Google Cloud Platform (GCP): on a shared virtual private cloud (VPC) and on a single-project VPC.
 This topic also outlines multiple networking variants for VPC deployment.
 The architectures are validated for production-grade PCF deployments using multiple AZs.

-See PCF on GCP Requirements for general requirements for running PCF and specific requirements for running PCF on GCP.
+For general requirements for running PCF and specific requirements for running PCF on GCP, see PCF on GCP Requirements

 A PCF reference architecture describes a proven approach for deploying PCF on a specific IaaS, such as GCP.